langchain-ai/langchainjs/docs/docs/modules/agents/tools/integrations/apify.md

 # Apify

-This guide shows how to use the [Apify integration](../../../../ecosystem/apify.md) for LangChain.
+This guide shows how to use the [Apify integration](../../../../ecosystem/apify.md) for LangChain, to run Actors and feed their results into LangChain.

+## Overview

 [Apify](https://apify.com) is a cloud platform for web scraping and data extraction, which provides an [ecosystem](https://apify.com/store) of more than a thousand